ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

 All reads returned (including reads on subsequent pages) are ordered by genomic coordinate (by reference sequence, then position).
-Reads with equivalent genomic coordinates are returned in an unspecified but deterministic order.
+Reads with equivalent genomic coordinates are returned in an unspecified order.
+This order must be consistent for a given repository, such that two queries for the same content (regardless of page size) yield reads in the same order across their respective streams of paginated responses.

 `POST /reads/search` must accept a JSON version of `SearchReadsRequest` as the post body and will return a JSON version of `SearchReadsResponse`.